ThreatConnect-Inc/tcex/docs/src/resource.rst

 -----------------------
 The TcEx Resource Module provides Access to the ``custommetric`` API endpoint to create configurations and add data.

+..
+Important:: Available in 5.4+ version of the ThreatConnect API.

 +------------------------+----------------------------------------------------------+
 | Resource Type          | Class                                                    |
 +========================+==========================================================+